Slamy/CDi_MiSTer/README.md

 # CDi_MiSTer

-A repo dedicated to create an FPGA implementation of the Philips CD-i to be usable for the MiSTer project
+A repo dedicated to create an FPGA implementation of the Philips CD-i to be usable for the MiSTer FPGA project

 This repository is very experimental!
 Use at your own risk!

 The first games are booting.
-Graphics are glitched and the audio is still missing.
+Graphics are glitched and audio is broken.

 ## Usage

 Place `cdi200.rom` as `boot0.rom` in `/media/fat/games/CD-i`.
 Place `zx405042p__cdi_slave_2.0__b43t__zzmk9213.mc68hc705c8a_withtestrom.7206` as `boot1.rom` next to it.

+Keep in mind that - for now - a special [MiSTer Main application](https://github.com/Slamy/Main_MiSTer) is required for the CD drive emulation.

 ## Status